 Casting unsparing but understanding eyes on a closed male world, Claire Denis’s film relocates Herman Melville’s Billy Bud to a French Foreign Legion outpost.
 Denis Lavant has one of his finest roles as the sergeant-major whose profound love for his commander (Michel Subor) is threatened by the presence of a kind and innocent recruit (Grégoire Colin).
 Beau Travail won the César for Best Cinematography (to Agnès Godard) in 2001.

-Screenings preceded by a pre-recorded discussion with Agnès Godard
+Screenings followed by a pre-recorded discussion with the acclaimed director of photography, Agnès Godard

 29 Aug 2pm